syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/List.md

 {% endhighlight %}

-The following code sample demonstrates how to apply the list to the selection content in the **RichTextBoxAdv** control.
+The following code sample demonstrates how to apply the list to the selected content in the **RichTextBoxAdv** control.

 {% highlight c# %}
-// Gets the current list for the selection content.
+// Gets the current list for the selected content.

 ListAdv listAdv = richTextBoxAdv.Selection.ParagraphFormat.GetList();